Lactose is a type of sugar found in milk and other dairy products. An enzyme called lactase is needed by the body to digest lactose.

 Babies' bodies make the lactase enzyme so they can digest milk, including breast milk.

 Lactose intolerance is very common in adults.
 It is rarely dangerous.
-Around 30 million American adults have some degree of lactose intolerance by age 20.
+About 30 million American adults have some degree of lactose intolerance by age 20.

-An illness that involves or injury your small intestine may cause less of the lactase enzyme to be made.
+An illness that involves or injures your small intestine may cause less of the lactase enzyme to be made.
 Treatment of these illnesses may improve the symptoms of lactose intolerance.
 These may include: